YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRNOARG0
 ------------------

-GTMSECSHRNOARG0, GTMSECSHRNOARG0gtmsecshr cannot identify its origin - argv[0] is null
+GTMSECSHRNOARG0, gtmsecshr cannot identify its origin - argv[0] is null

 Run Time Error: This message occurs when gtmsecshr is called in an inappropriate manner by facilities other those allowed by design (like the gtmsecshr wrapper).